lilianalmeida/MATT/README.md

 ## Remaining Tasks

 - [ ] Make About Us screen
-- [ ] Redirect homepage buttons to somewhere
 - [ ] Change the informaion showed considering the time of the day
 - [ ] Make video
 - [ ] Finish Portfolio page